ReliSA/Software-process-antipatterns-catalogue/catalogue/Nine_Pregnant_Women.md

 # Nine Pregnant Women
 **Also Known As:** Size Isn’t Everything
 ## Summary
 An idea that adding more resources (developers) to the project will increase productivity, pace or quality has the opposite effect.
 As oppose to [Brooks' Law](Brooks_Law.md), the concern is not an overdue project, but slower pace and drop in productivity and quality in general.
-Therefore failure to meet mid-project milestones, release criteria, etc.
+Therefore failure to meet mid-project milestones, release criteria, etc. The name is derived from the colloquial expression "nine women can't make a baby in one month".
 ## Symptoms
  - adding new people mid project
  - the overall productivity stays the same (productivity per capita drops) or drops